-Faulkner University offers a fully accredited Master's Degree which can be completed through an online environment in just over a year.
+Faulkner University offers a fully accredited Master's Degree which can be completed through an online en vironment in ju st o ver a year.
 Our program is designed for the self-motivated, disciplined college graduate or professional who prefers the convenience and flexibility of an online educational environment over the expense and structure of classroom attendance.
 Our students represent a wide variety of backgrounds and experiences and reside throughout the U.S. and overseas.

 The MCJ program is designed to integrate Christian ethical and moral perspectives with value systems within the criminal justice system through a broad-based approach to the study of Criminal Justice for practitioners and undergraduate students with a legal focus at the graduate level.
-The degree serves to accomplish the following: provide practitioners with a graduate-level degree to qualify them for advancement within their chosen criminal justice field; enable students without practical experience in the field of criminal justice to enter at a higher level and, in some cases, obtain employment at the state and federal levels of law enforcement and corrections; prepare students for management positions in criminal justice organizations, broadening students' awareness of the interdependency of each criminal justice component (law enforcement, courts and corrections).
+The degree serves to accomplish the following: provide practitioners with a graduate-level degree to qualify them for advancement within their chosen criminal justice field; enable students without practical experience in the field of criminal justice to enter at a higher level and, in some cases, obtain employment at the state and federal levels of law enforcement and corrections; prepare students for management positions in criminal justice component (law enforcement, courts and corrections).
 Please consult the Graduate Catalog for admission and graduation requirements, degree plans, course descriptions, and other pertinent academic information.